Best Fiction Books of 2026

 This book was part thriller, part romance, part cli-fi (climate fiction) and I really enjoyed it.
 It’s about a family living on a remote island when suddenly a woman washes ashore during a wild storm.
 There is a lot of confusion and secrets about who she is and why she is there, but there seems to be just as many secrets about this family and where all the other people on the island have gone.

 Although very isolated, as the family begins to take care of the women, Rowan, both them and her start to warm to the idea of being more than strangers.
-There are many twists and I actually almost shed a tear, which is rare for me in a book.
+There are many twists and I actually shed a tear, which is somewhat rare for me in a book.
 After finishing the book, I definitely googled “What Really Happened to Hank Jones? ” because there were too many questions I had to figure out!

 5 out of 5 Wild Dark Shore by Charlotte McConaghy

-8. The Correspondent by Virginia Evans
+10. The Correspondent by Virginia Evans – Fiction

 The Correspondent, two small birds sitting on the tops of a fence cover - Fiction book